Chart of Accounts structure, account governance, and opening balance readiness

 What this module helps you control

-Manual Journal Entry review, approvals, and adjustments
+Manual Journal Entry review, adjustment evidence, and debit/credit discipline

-Accounts Receivable and collections visibility
+Accounts Receivable aging, collection ownership, and customer balance visibility

-Accounts Payable and payment obligation control
+Accounts Payable aging, vendor obligation review, and payment planning

-Financial statements, ledgers, and Audit Log traceability
+Financial statements, ledger reports, transaction detail, and Audit Log traceability

 Business outcomes teams expect